ReDI-School/js-berlin-2019-fall/quizzes/quiz4.md

 <p id="1">bye</p>
 ```

 Valid, but if we want the text content of second paragraph element using its id, it won't work.
-Because in an HTML document, you must have unique ids for your elements.
+To fix this, you must have unique ids for your elements, in your HTML document .

 ```html
 <p id="1">hi</p>